 Add vanilla or cinnamon

 Both vanilla and cinnamon are great at enhancing the other flavors, especially the sweet ones.
-If you feel like your banana pancakes could use a little something extra, experiment with 1 tsp of vanilla, cinnamon, or both.
+If you feel like your banana pancakes could use a little something extra, experiment with 1 teaspoon of vanilla, cinnamon, or both.

 Banana and blueberry (or any berry) pancakes